Efficient Crystal Structure Prediction Using Universal Neural Network Potential with Diversity Preservation in Genetic Algorithms: Introduction

 The remainder of this paper is organized as follows.
 Section~\ref{sec:method-pfp} describes PFP and a procedure for calculating formation energy with PFP in this study.
-Section~\ref{sec:method-ga} provides the details of the present GA for CSP.
+Section~\ref{sec:method-ga} provides the problem setting and basic terminology, the background of GA-based CSP and CHGA, and the proposed method.
 Section~\ref{sec:results-and-discussion} shows the application of the present GA to a chemically diverse range of elements, from binary to octonary systems.